 Gov. Mike Pence signed the Trauma Registry rule into law, which took effect Sunday, November 24, 2013.
 The rule mandates that all pre-hospital providers, hospitals with Emergency Departments, and rehabilitation facilities report specific data to the trauma registry.
 Please take the opportunity to review the rule here.

 The division of trauma and injury prevention has been collecting trauma data from hospitals and trauma centers since 2008.
-As of October 2014, the trauma registry has more than 120,000 incidents.
-The division also collects EMS data and now has more than 600,000 records from 150 providers located all over the state.
+As of January 2015, the trauma registry has more than 130,000 incidents from 90 hospitals located all over the state.
+The division also collects EMS data and now has more than 820,000 records from 181 providers located all over the state.

 If you are interested in de-identified, statewide data, fill out the division data request form and return it to the ISDH Division of Trauma and Injury Prevention.
 Please allow at least 3 business days for the request to be processed.